kaerus/arangodep/README.md

 The content of the :uid segment is extracted as a parameter for the receiving controller so that the url ```/users/4321/profile``` would in this case produce the parameter ```uid:4321```.

-It is also possible to specify constraints on named url segments to for example enforce a format.
+It is also possible to specify constraints on named url segments to enforce a parameter format.
 ```
 arangodep routes add url /users/:uid/profile constraint '{"uid":"\d{3}"}'
 Route added: {"url":{"match":"/users/:uid/profile","constraint":{"uid":"[0-9]{3}"}},"action":{}}